Quantitative Automata under Probabilistic Semantics: Extensions of weighted automata

-\Sskip \Paragraph{Nested weighted automata}.
-A \emph{nested weighted automaton} (NWA) $\nestedA$ is a tuple $\tuple{\masterA; f; \slaveA_1, \ldots, \slaveA_k}$, where (1)~$\masterA$, called the \emph{master automaton}, is a $\{1, \ldots, k\}$-labeled automaton over infinite words (the labels are the indexes of automata $\slaveA_1, \ldots, \slaveA_k$), (2)~$f$ is a value function on infinite words, called the \emph{master value function}, and (3)~$\slaveA_1, \ldots, \slaveA_k$ are weighted automata over finite words called \emph{slave automata}.
-Intuitively, an NWA can be regarded as an $f$-automaton whose weights are dynamically computed at every step by a corresponding slave automaton.
+Intuitively, an NWA can be regarded as an $f$-automaton whose weights are dynamically computed at every step by the corresponding slave automaton.
 We define an \emph{$(f;g)$-automaton} as an NWA where the master value function is $f$ and all slave automata are $g$-automata.